tadasant/strand-api/README.md

 `$ python manage.py loaddata fixture_name`

-When loading fixtures, keep in mind the relationships between them.
-Always load them from top down, so as not to have integrity errors.
-As of commit `3b73a3b`, the order is *users*, *groups*, *topics*, *slack_integration*, and *dialogues*.

 ## Deploying to Staging

 ### How it works

-We deploy the portal to a staging environment using AWS's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) service.
+We deploy the API to a staging environment using AWS's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) service.
 This takes care of creating a web server.
 The web server then uses our WSGI application to respond to requests.

 After initial setup, the application can be deployed at any time by running `eb deploy`.
 This assumes you've already run `eb init`, etc. The `deploy` command makes use of git by taking the last commit from the current branch your on.
 The code in that commit is zipped and uploaded to an s3 bucket.
-From there the code is pulled onto one of the servers in the Elastic Beanstalk environment (called `portal-staging`).
+From there the code is pulled onto one of the servers in the Elastic Beanstalk environment (called `api-staging`).
 What's great about Elastic Beanstalk is that it supports load balancing, auto-scaling and more.
 In the deployment phase, this means we can roll out a new version to only 30% of the servers before the entire fleet.